Codemon72/HCS_LearnManagementSystem/README.md

 - SQL

 ## Features
-- Relational database for teachers, students, courses and bookings of Hamburg Coding School.
+- Relational database for teachers, students, courses and course bookings of Hamburg Coding School.
-- UX:
+- UX I put focus on:
+  - intuitive and interactive surface
   - all buttons styled for hover and focus
   - forms with error and verification messages
   - confirmation request before course deletion
   - confirmation upon deletion
+  - sufficient contrast for accessibility

 Pages: